Skip to main content

 Metallic levels and APTC coverage

-The percentage of premium coverage your APTC offers is dependent on the Metallic Level / Plan Category you select.
+The percentage of premium coverage your APTC offers is dependent on the metallic level you select.
 Our plans are available in three metallic levels and were created by the ACA to show the value of the health care coverage and help you easily compare plans.
 Learn more about metallic levels on Healthcare.gov.

 Bronze